 To Love and to Perish

-This cozy mystery is a paperback edition that was published by Midnight Ink on December 8, 2012 and has 288 pages.
+cozy mystery that was published by Midnight Ink on December 8, 2012 and has 288 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include For Better, For Murder, For Richer, For Danger, In Sickness and in Death
+Other books by this author which I have reviewed include For Better, For Murder, For Richer, For Danger, In Sickness and in Death

 Fourth in the Broken Vows mystery series based in Wachobe, New York.